GoogleChrome/web.dev/src/site/content/en/blog/quictransport/index.md

 ## Using the API

 QuicTransport was designed on top of modern web platform primitives, like the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
-It relies heavily on [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), and works well with <code>[async and await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await)</code>.
+It relies heavily on [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), and works well with [<code>async</code> and <code>await</code>](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await).

 The QuicTransport [origin trial](#register-for-ot) supports three distinct types of traffic: datagrams, as well as both unidirectional and bidirectional streams.